 Lesson 5.
 Adapt transparency for evolving user needs

 What works today might not be enough tomorrow.
 As users grow more sophisticated and their needs change, static solutions won’t cut it.
-Transparency must evolve along with how your startup scales.
+Transparency fosters trust, but it must evolve along with how your startup scales.

 Aampe faced this challenge when their customer base expanded and expectations shifted.
 Early visualizations and interfaces that worked for a smaller audience began to feel limiting.
 Instead of starting from scratch, the team refined their tools to keep pace with evolving user demands.